-- The provision of high quality landscape spaces that allow for a variety of uses and user groups - · Enhance the quality, quantity and usability of public space - Integration of clear cycle/ pedestrian networks throughout the site with strong links into existing neighbourhood path & cycle networks maximising connectivity within and into the site - The implementation of environmentally sustainable design principles including water sensitive urban design initiatives (WSUD) such as drainage swales, permeable paving, water capture/ storage and rain gardens within residential streets - · Consideration of storm water management - The protection and buffering of significant mangroves adjacent to the northern boundary of the site and through the watercourse - Increase biodiversity and environmental protection through plant species choice and hard materials - Where appropriate plant species be selected using providence stock which are indigenous to the local area and genetically compatible with local remnant species - Low water consumption planting - High quality, low maintenance, robust streetscape materials - Ensure that the public domain has been designed with regard to crime prevention through its design (consideration of CPTED principles)
+- The provision of high quality landscape spaces that allow for a variety of uses and user groups - Provision of a minimum 30m wide vegetated riparian buffer (where possible) where active use will be limited to an elevated boardwalk. - Enhance the quality, quantity and usability of public space - Integration of clear cycle/ pedestrian networks throughout the site with strong links into existing neighbourhood path & cycle networks maximising connectivity within and into the site - The implementation of environmentally sustainable design principles including water sensitive urban design initiatives (WSUD) such as drainage swales, permeable paving, water capture/ storage and rain gardens within residential streets - Consideration of storm water management - The protection and vegetated buffering of significant mangroves adjacent to the northern boundary of the site and through the watercourse - Increase biodiversity and environmental protection through plant species choice and hard materials - Where appropriate plant species be selected using providence stock which are indigenous to the local area and genetically compatible with local remnant species (as part of the proposed Swamp Oak Floodplain Forest and possible salt marsh ecological communities).
+Proposed planting to be at a density that would occur naturally. - Low water consumption planting - High quality, low maintenance, robust streetscape materials - Ensure that the public domain has been designed with regard to crime prevention through its design (consideration of CPTED principles)